-Typically the management team monitors performance against the business plan at the mid-year point.
-This report is intended to provide the Board with an update regarding performance against the 2017 business plan after the first six months.
+Typically the management team monitors performance against the business plan at the mid-year and year-end points.
+This report covers the period from 1 January to 31 December 2017.

 Section A - Maintaining the Quality of and Access to the Register